jeffposnick/jeffy-info/site/posts/2021/07/17/sw-rendering.md

 ---
 title: 'Service worker rendering, in the cloud and in the browser'
-excerpt: 'CloudFlare Workers + Workbox = isomorphic rendering'
+excerpt: 'Cloudflare Workers + Workbox = isomorphic rendering'
 tags:
   - post
   - serviceworker